Bed Frame Sizes: Dimensions Guide + Sizing Chart

 Dimensions: 74-77 by 86-89 inches

 While not larger than a king in terms of surface area, California king mattresses and frames are longer and narrower.
-Compared to queen bed frames, California kings offer an extra foot of width.
+When comparing queen vs California King mattresses, California kings offer a significant advantage in width — a full 12 inches more than a queen size.

 They’re ideal for tall couples who require extra legroom for themselves or pets at the foot of the bed.